elysia090/gpt-oss/README.md

 directory.
 Tools are optional and can be enabled with repeated `--tool` flags (currently `browser` and `python`).
-The CLI streams decoded tokens as they are returned by the runtime and renders live diagnostics (tokens/sec, bridge trust, capacity metrics, …) in a terminal footer or JSONL log.
+The CLI streams decoded tokens as they are returned by the runtime and renders live diagnostics (tokens/sec, bridge trust, latency, capacity metrics, …) in a terminal footer or JSONL log.
+Use the `--metrics` flag to mirror the per-turn trust and latency summary in plain text or JSON directly in the transcript.

 ### Responses API